Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### RepRapFirmware 2 Notes

-The F parameter sets the fan PWM frequency, in Hz.
+* The **F** parameter sets the fan PWM frequency, in Hz.
 The default is F250, which works with most fans, try F100 or lower if you find that you can't control the speed of your fan.
 This parameter is ignored for fans connected to the fan outputs of a DueX2 or DueX5 because those outputs don't support variable PWM frequency.

-The I parameter causes the fan output signal to be inverted if its value is greater than zero.
+* The **I** parameter causes the fan output signal to be inverted if its value is greater than zero.
 This makes the cooling fan output suitable for feeding the PWM input of a 4-wire fan via a diode.
 If the parameter is present and zero, the output is not inverted.
 If the I parameter is negative then in RRF 1.16 and later the fan is disabled, which frees up the pin for use as a general purpose I/O pin that can be controlled using M42.

-The A parameter can be used to assign a fan to a different output pin, for example a spare heater output (use a M307 command to disable the heater and free up the pin first).
+* The **A** parameter can be used to assign a fan to a different output pin, for example a spare heater output (use a M307 command to disable the heater and free up the pin first).

-In firmware versions 1.19 and later, fans can respond to virtual heaters (which have heater numbers 100 upwards) as well as real heaters.
+* In firmware versions 1.19 and later, fans can respond to virtual heaters (which have heater numbers 100 upwards) as well as real heaters.
 If a fan is configured to trigger on a virtual heater whose sensor represents TMC2660 driver over-temperature flags, then when the fan turns on it will delay the reporting of an over-temperature warning for the corresponding drivers for a few seconds, to give the fan time to cool the driver down.

 ### Notes - all firmware versions

-The parameter 'S' declares the PWM value (0-255 or 0-1.0).
+* The parameter **S** declares the PWM value (0.0-1.0 or >1.0-255, 0 is off in both cases).
 M106 S0 turns the fan off.

-If an S parameter is provided but no other parameter is present, then the speeds of the print cooling fans associated with the current tool will be set (see the F parameter in the M563 command).
+* If an S parameter is provided but no other parameter is present, then the speeds of the print cooling fans associated with the current tool will be set (see the F parameter in the M563 command).
 If no tool is active then the speed of Fan 0 will be set.
 Either way, the speed is remembered so that it can be recalled using the R2 parameter (see below).

-If no S parameter is given but the R1 parameter is used, the fan speed when the print was last paused will be set, this allows the pause.g macro to switch off the fans and have them resume when the print is resumed.
+* If no S parameter is given but the R1 parameter is used, the fan speed when the print was last paused will be set, this allows the pause.g macro to switch off the fans and have them resume when the print is resumed.
 If the R2 parameter is used, then the speeds of the print cooling fans associated with the current tool will be set to the remembered value (see above).
 R2 allows the configured fan speed to be passed between tools which is useful on multi extruder printers where the slicing software may not specify the fan speed on tool change and the tool change macros shut down fans when not in use.

-The T and H parameters allow a fan to be configured to operate in thermostatic mode, for example to use one of the fan channels to control the hot end fan.
+* The **T** and **H** parameters allow a fan to be configured to operate in thermostatic mode, for example to use one of the fan channels to control the hot end fan.
 In this mode the fan will be on when the temperature of any of the heaters listed in the H parameter is at or above the trigger temperature set by the T parameter, and off otherwise.
 Thermostatic mode can be disabled using parameter H-1.
 In RRF 3.4 and later, the fan will run at the PWM specified by the X (maximum PWM) parameter (default 1.0).
 In RRF 3.3 and earlier, the fan will run at the PWM specified by the S parameter.

-In firmware 1.19 and later, the T parameter may be of the form Taaa:bbb where aaa is the temperature at/below which the fan should be fully off and bbb is the temperature at which the fan should be fully on.
+* In firmware 1.19 and later, the T parameter may be of the form Taaa:bbb where aaa is the temperature at/below which the fan should be fully off and bbb is the temperature at which the fan should be fully on.
 The PWM will be set proportionally if the temperature is between these limits.

-The B parameter sets the time for which the fan will be operated at full PWM when started from cold, to allow low fan speeds t be used.
+* The **B** parameter sets the time for which the fan will be operated at full PWM when started from cold, to allow low fan speeds t be used.
 A value of 0.1 seconds is usually sufficient.

-The L parameter defines the minimum PWM value that is usable with this fan.
+* The **L** parameter defines the minimum PWM value that is usable with this fan.
 If a lower value is commanded that is not zero, it will be rounded up to this value.

-The X parameter defines the maximum PWM value that is usable with this fan.
+* The **X** parameter defines the maximum PWM value that is usable with this fan.
 The requested PWM value (S parameter) is scaled to be between 0 and X parameter value, and rounded up to the minimum if defined (L parameter). e.g. if X128 is set, S255 will set PWM to 128; S128 will set PWM to 64.

 ## M107: Fan Off